MykytaOlenykov/foodies/README.md

 Foodies is a modern React-based frontend application built with Vite.
 It serves as the user interface for a recipe-sharing platform, supporting user profiles, following functionality, recipe browsing, and responsive layout.

+## 🔗 Live Demo

+Check out the live website here: [https://foodies-pink.vercel.app](hhttps://foodies-pink.vercel.app)

+> Note: Make sure you're logged in (if required) or that your backend is properly running for full functionality.

 ## 🧰 Tech Stack

 - **React 19** with JSX